goravel/docs/zh/digging-deeper/task-scheduling.md

 )

 func main() {
-  //This bootstraps the framework and gets it ready for use. bootstrap.Boot()
+  // This bootstraps the framework and gets it ready for use. bootstrap.Boot()

-  //Start schedule by facades.Schedule go facades.Schedule().Run()
+  // Start schedule by facades.Schedule
+  go facades.Schedule().Run()

   select {}